Class-Incremental Motion Forecasting: Experimental Results

 First, we present the forecasting results for the nuScenes per-class incremental split in \Cref{tab:quant_results_per_class}.
 In this setting, \net~achieves the highest overall mAP\_f and is especially more accurate for the classes introduced first, which are more prone to forgetting.
 Moreover, the accuracy for linearly and non-linearly moving objects, which are more complex for the model to learn, significantly surpasses that of the baselines.
+It has to be emphasized that due to the training with only 300 sequences per step, it is not expected that the incremental methods are able to achieve the performance of the upper bound of joint training.
 Since the focus of our method is to retain knowledge about these moving objects, there is a slight trade-off regarding static objects, while CL-DETR, which is based on dataset distributions, exhibits degraded performance for moving agents.
-We also make a similar observation for the 3D object detection and tracking metrics, which we provide in the supplementary material in~\Cref{sec:det_tracking}.
+We also make a similar observation for the 3D object detection and tracking metrics in \Cref{tab:quant_results_det}: While CL-DETR~\cite{cit:ci_detection-cldetr} achieves a slightly higher mean average precision (mAP) and nuScenes detection score (NDS)~\cite{caesar2020nuscenes} for the first introduced class car, \net~still tracks object of this class better, as can be seen by the average multi-object tracking accuracy (AMOTA)~\cite{caesar2020nuscenes}.
+Moreover, it substantially outperforms the baselines on detection and tracking metrics when averaged across all classes, which we attribute to the VLM-guided filtering mechanism, as shown in the ablation studies in \Cref{subsec:ablations}.
 For this data split, we also evaluate the end-to-end prediction accuracy (EPA)~\cite{cit:prediction_e2e-vip3d} in \Cref{tab:quant_results_per_class}, which shows very low scores for methods that do not counteract increased model confidence over time.
 The reason for this is that, contrary to mAP\_f, EPA does not consider the relative score ordering of objects but strictly punishes false positives above a certain confidence threshold.
-Therefore, we select mAP\_f as the main metric for the remaining experiments.
+To make the evaluation more unbiased, we select mAP\_f as the main metric for the remaining experiments.